 No Water Treatment

 Did you guys know that beer is 90% water? (of course, you do that was a joke).
 There’s a common piece of advice out there that you’ve likely heard before.
 “If your tap water tastes good, it’s good enough to brew with.”
 Well, the truth is that’s not 100% true.
-Good-tasting tap water is the absolute minimum threshold for success.
-Very soft water (low in mineral content and alkalinity), that tastes good, and is free of chlorine/chloramines, is the best water to START with.
+Good tasting tap water is the absolute minimum threshold for success.
+Very soft water (low in mineral content and alkalinity), which tastes good, and is free of chlorine/chloramines, is the best water to START with.
 See removing chlorine/chloramines with Campden tablets.

 To confuse you even more, good brewing water is actually quite hard (high in mineral content), but as brewers, we want to add that hardness ourselves with salts, giving us complete control over the final water profile.
 The best option is to start with distilled or RO water (essentially free of minerals) and build up hardness from there.

 Water treatment is a pretty advanced topic and takes some practice to understand.
 If you cook, you understand how salt enhances flavor and gives body to food.
 Salt does the same thing to beer.
 We salt our beers to highlight complex flavors and nuances.
 It’s fascinating and can actually change a beer’s character.